International Steps to Admission

 In addition to the Declaration of Finance, all international applicants MUST submit financial support documents by the posted document deadline.
 Bank documents are required in order to process your application.
 Document requirements are specified on the Declaration of Finance form.
 Please email these documents in pdf format to email@example.com

 Federal immigration regulations require that all international students provide evidence of adequate funds to meet the financial obligations of enrollment at a U.S. university.
-The combined U.S. dollar amount from you or your sponsor(s) must equal or exceed the minimum listed for the applied term.
-Currently, applicants must list at least $38,300 U.S. dollars per year (The College of Business and Special Session programs may have different amounts.
+The combined U.S. dollar amount from you or your sponsor(s) must equal or exceed the minimum listed for the application term (see Declaration of Finance for amounts).
+Please add $5,000 for each requested dependent.
+(The College of Business and Special Session programs may have different amounts.
 Please check program websites for fee information).
-Please add $5,000 for each requested dependent.

 Returning applicants that have previously applied must submit a new declaration of finance form with new bank statements.